jellydn/hurl.nvim/README.md

 - `<C-p>`: Switch to the previous popup window.

 These key mappings are active within the popup windows that `hurl.nvim` displays.

+## Tips

+You could enable debug mode with `debug = true` in your configuration to see more information.
+All the logs will be printed in the `hurl.nvim.log` in Neovim cache folder.
+For instance, in MacOS, the log file is located at `~/.cache/nvim/hurl.nvim.log`.

 ## Credits